nguyendylan164-droid/4337-Project-1/devlog.md

 6:48 PM

-I have finished my "parse-expression function, but I have yet to implement the history reference.
+My way of doing subraction is by adding a negative number, EX: "+ 3 -1 = 2".
+Now, my "parse-expression" function is finished, but I have yet to implement the history reference.
 I tested the program without history, and I had some syntax errors, but now it seems to be working well with the expected outputs.
 Finally, I will finish the history reference and run tests.

 9:25 PM